AusDTO/dta-website/_posts/2017-01-13-give-and-take.md

 ---
-title: "Give and take"
+title: "Open source give and take"
-searchexcerpt: "How our Digital Marketplace code is making a difference in the UK."
+searchexcerpt: "How our Digital Marketplace is making a difference in the UK."
 category: blog
 tags: ['digital marketplace']
 author: Steven Berends